klemenkosir/SwiftExtensions/README.md

 # SwiftExtensions
-Useful Swift 3 extensions for iOS Development written in Swift 3
+Useful  Swift 3 extensions for iOS Development

 ### Extensions for:
   + Array